 After a grueling 48-hour journey marked by last-minute bookings and lengthy convoluted new border procedures, Jacob Gunter picked the nicer of two hotels he was shown on arriving in Beijing Tuesday.

 His modern, roughly 40 square-meter room priced at 600 yuan ($86) a night had the four-star trappings—a queen-sized bed, a white cushy swivel chair, flat-screen TV, floor-to-ceiling windows, and a glitzy marble-tiled bathroom with backlit mirrors.
 But there’s a little extra at the C Kong International Hotel, in Beijing’s eastern Balizhuang subdistrict, where the American policy analyst must stay for 14 days.

-It’s serviced by medical staff in full protective gear, and guests, funneled there after arriving at Beijing’s Capital International Airport via international flights, are pelted by both questions about their health and travel histories, as well as disinfectant spray.
+It’s serviced by medical staff in full protective gear, and guests, funneled there after arriving at Beijing’s Capital International Airport from overseas, are pelted by both questions about their health and travel histories, as well as disinfectant spray.

 Since Monday, Beijing’s municipal government has required all international arrivals to be transferred to these “concentrated quarantine centers” for two weeks of isolation, with all expenses, which could total $1,000 or more, borne by the traveler.
 It is the latest move to tighten China’s borders since the domestic spread of Covid-19 slowed to a trickle, replaced by a stream of imports that have become the main source of new reported infections as the pandemic worsens overseas.